nmggithub/Kass/Sources/Mach/Port/MachPort.docc/Architecture.md

 Additionally:

-7. A task can hold more than one right of a given type to a given port.
+7. A task can hold multiple **user references** to a given right (see <doc:User-references>).
-8. Port names are unique to tasks, and cannot be used across them.
+8. Port names are unique to each task's name space, and cannot be used across tasks.

 ## On "port names"